mapbox/underreact/README.md

 Install Underreact as a developer dependency of your project:

 ```
-npm install -D @mapbox/underreact
+npm install ---save-dev @mapbox/underreact
 ```

-If you are building a react application, you also need to install react dependencies:
+If you are building a React application, you also need to install React dependencies:

 ```
 npm install react react-dom